airavata-courses/satyamsah/assignment2/README.md

 `sudo docker service create --name myservice --network overnet --replicas 2 nginx`

-check that the service is running on both the server:
+check that the service is running on both the server:Skip this:
 `sudo docker service ps myservice`